Srimadhav-Seebu-Kumar/infinite-sandwich/README.md

 ## Disclaimer

-Powered by completely fictional AI models and random number generators.
+Powered by completely random sandwich combinations and silly scoring systems.
 No actual sandwiches were harmed in the making of this application.